How do we need to adjust our expectations if we have a child diagnosed with ASD?

 One of the biggest challenges we face as parents of children on the autism spectrum is to adjust our expectations and beliefs about our child’s abilities and their future without giving up hope for the best.

-When your child has ASD, it is more necessary than usual to actively seek to help them stretch to achieve what they can.
+When your child has ASD, it is more necessary than usual to actively seek to help them stretch to achieve what they ca. (Click here to read about Limitations Redefined.)
 Left to their own devices, people with autism are typically not motivated to grow, stretch, or reach into the unknown to help themselves develop or become more functional in the world.

 On the one hand, lowering our expectations and reducing the level at which we push for growth (along with revising or downsizing our hopes and dreams for our child’s future) feels a bit like we are betraying our kids; giving up, criticizing them, or branding them as different or negative in some permanent way.
 Who will believe in them if we don’t?

 “Drifting too far in either direction risks creating more pain and difficulty for all of us, while simultaneously sabotaging our efforts to help our child!”

 Yet we need to recognize that our own expectations can quickly become a source of disillusionment.

 On the other hand, trying to compensate for the ASD by continuing to push our child beyond his or her limits, and refusing to adjust our expectations of our child and their future, sets us both up.